-Create a project in your AU/VST host software for the organ (sample set) you intend to use, and ensure that its sample rate is set to the sample set's native sample rate (otherwise the organ may sound at the wrong pitch).
-If you use several different organs then you may wish to create a separate project for each distinct native sample rate they use (such as 48 kHz and 44.1 kHz) and load the appropriate one with each organ according to its native sample rate.
+Create a project in your AU/VST host software for use with Hauptwerk, and ensure that its sample rate is set to the same sample rate that you have selected on the General settings | Audio device and channels screen in Hauptwerk (otherwise the organ may sound at the wrong pitch).
+48 kHz is the default for Hauptwerk's sample rate setting.